 - Jewelry – My everyday jewelry is a necklace, my wedding rings, and a watch.
 But if you want to see everything I packed, here’s a picture.
 Despite the fact that I had a very small wardrobe, the same outfit felt different when I changed out earrings, necklaces, and bracelets.
 So that was nice, even though I’m not usually a big jewelry person.

-- Giani Bernini Crossbody Purse (Cappuccino) – This was the purse I used pre-travel.
-I think a crossbody purse is best because it’s relatively small and allows you to be hands-free while you wander.
+- Giani Bernini Crossbody Purse (Cappuccino) – This was the purse I used before our trip, so it’s nothing fancy or specifically made for travel.
+I do think a crossbody purse is best though, because it’s relatively small and allows you to be hands-free while you wander.
 It also deters would-be pickpockets.

 - Sunglasses – I’ve gone through a few pairs on this trip.
 Thankfully they are cheap and easily replaced.